Hi, I’m Louie Bacaj.

 I write.
 And I teach others to get started with newsletters through the Small Bets Community with my friend Chris Wong.

 I still love building software and apps.
-I am co-owner of https://smallbets.co and built that with my partner, Daniel Vassallo.
+I am co-owner of https://smallbets.com and I am building that with my business partner, Daniel Vassallo.

 Subscribe to The M&Ms Newsletter